Technical Theatre for Social Justice

 You will receive training in technical theatre and film elements including costumes and properties fabrication, stage lighting, electrics, projections, audio engineering, and scenic carpentry and painting, while studying topics such as contemporary moral problems, principles of environmental sustainability and applied social and cultural change.

-Applications will be accepted through summer 2021, and applications are accepted on a first come first serve basis.
-The program begins September 27, 2021.
+Priority deadline is February 1, 2022.
+Applications will be accepted through summer 2022, and are accepted on a first come first serve basis.
+The program begins in September 2022.

 Learn more about the program